-Regarding xB usage of the Borg-wide phenomenon (and therefore xB-wide) of "Assimilation Tubules" and their reclaimed usage therein
+Regarding xB usage of the Borg-wide "Assimilation Tubule" phenomenon and their reclaimed usage therein

-No doubt the reader is already aware of the Borg-wide trait of “assimilation tubules” found within every drone, and I imagine the reader is also aware of how daunting the mere sight of them can be to the uninitiated (and even the already inoculated).
-These tubules, while varying in placement (and amount) per-drone by whatever assimilation template was used on them, are most commonly found on a single hand — erupting from either the wrists, knuckles, distal joints, or fingertips — though they vary in location and amount per-drone by whatever assimilation template was enacted on them.
-In most circumstances, they are entirely unable to be removed, in part due to their deep integration within the xB’s nervous system and skeletal structure.
-If assimilation tubules are damaged outside the body, they typically regenerate within 24 hours (making the labor of their removal even more difficult), as the Borg-given purpose of these augments are “adapting over obstacle for the continuation of assimilation, spreading of Borg influence, and allowing direct interfacing with any surrounding technology.”
+No doubt the reader is already aware of the Borg-wide “assimilation tubules” found within every drone, and is most likely also aware of how daunting the mere sight of them can be to those unfamiliar with the Collective.
+Slender limbs that allow for between-drone communication and direct technological interfacing, assimilation tubules are most commonly found on a single hand — erupting anywhere from the wrists, knuckles, distal joints, or fingertips — though they vary in location and amount per-drone by whatever assimilation template was enacted on them.
+In most circumstances, assimilation tubules are entirely irremovable, in part due to their deep integration within xB nervous systems and skeletal structures.
+If these tubules are damaged outside the body, the cybernetic limbs typically regenerate within 24 hours– making the labor of attempted surgical extractions even more difficult as a long-term excision.
+These augments, after all, are intended for “adaptation" and "the continued spread of Borg influence–" explaining both their durability and longevity.

 Beyond medical necessity and streamlining technological functionality, assimilation tubules' personal use within LBC culture also rekindles old links between themselves as fellow xBs.
-The act of “Tethering,” as it’s come to be called, is not dissimilar to the Vulcan mindmeld, though it is not as profound or life-impacting as the trading/insertion of a Katra (see Chapter “▇▇▇▇▇▇▇▇ ▇▇▇▇▇▇ ▇▇ ▇▇▇▇” for further reference regarding mental links and “▇▇▇▇▇▇ ▇▇▇▇▇▇▇▇▇▇▇").
-Tethering has a wide variety of uses, though there must be a certain level of trust and familiarity between the involved xBs to permit such a connection in the first place (i.e.: unless an xB is a declared Medical or Cyberneticist member of the Reclamation Project, the act of a random xB initiating a Tether with another xB is extremely frowned upon and akin to physical assault).

-I have seen Tethering used as a means of non-verbal, physical sensory communication: parties are able to exchange downloaded packets of information, share mental spaces, expand their consciousness, and may even Tether during copulation to enhance their “pleasing” activities.
+The act of “Tethering,” as it’s come to be called, is not dissimilar to the Vulcan mindmeld– though is not as profound or life-impacting as the trading and insertion of a Katra.
+Tethering has a wide variety of communication possibility between xBs, though there must be a certain level of trust and familiarity between the involved to permit such a connection in the first place (i.e.: unless an xB is a declared Medical or Cyberneticist member of the Reclamation Project, the act of an xB initiating a Tether with an xB unknown to them is extremely frowned upon and akin to physical assault).
+Tethering can also be used as a means of non-verbal, physical sensory communication: parties are able to exchange downloaded packets of information, share mental spaces, expand their consciousness, and may even Tether during copulation to enhance “pleasing” activities.

-To quell the reader’s possible curiosity, it is possible for an xB to Tether to and with non-xBs (as well as deliver these medical dosages), but the time allowed per-species before the nanoprobes flood a subject’s system and spark a null assimilation vary greatly, and these types of xB/non-xB Tetherings must be preceded with extreme caution.
+To quell the reader’s possible curiosity, it is possible for an xB to Tether to and with non-xBs (as well as provide regenerative medical dosages).
+But the connection duration before nanoprobes flood a subject’s system and spark Null Assimilation vary greatly, and these types of xB/non-xB Tetherings must be preceded with extreme caution.

-In my youth, I was once stung by a jellyfish; despite the highly unpleasant event, I can think of no better comparison for my personal experience with Tethering, sans all forms of pain or long-lasting neurological damage.
-As I wailed for an antivenom hypospray on the limestone beaches of Cornwall from my mothers, I felt what was the jellyfish’s “gift” traveling up my arm, through my veins and along my quickened pulse… Where as a child I felt pain, the experience of Tethering was far different, and dare I say enrapturing.
-My co-writer of this publication, host to Ohniaka III, and Tethering initiator Junction Horus, had a voice clear as day as he held my forearm, my eyes wide as I felt a shiver run through my body, the man suddenly so much more present in both body and mind.
-I could only remain Tethered for 21.18 seconds before a supervising Medical Relay had to administer a nanoprobe nullifying hypospray, but the experience was, reader, truly indescribable– especially to one such as myself, who will never know the billion-voiced presence of the Collective as wholly as they do.
+In my youth, I was once stung by a jellyfish.
+Despite the highly unpleasant event, I can think of no better comparison for my experience with Tethering– sans all forms of pain or long-lasting neurological damage.
+As I wailed for an antivenom hypospray on the limestone beaches of Cornwall from my mothers, I felt what was the jellyfish’s venom traveling up my arm, through my veins and along my quickened pulse.
+Where as a child I felt pain, the experience of Tethering was far different– and as a non-xB, dare I say enrapturing.
+My Tethering initiator Junction Horus — co-author of this publication and my xenoanthropological host on Ohniaka III — had a voice clear as day as he held my forearm and reinforced the connection: the man suddenly so much closer in both body and mind.
+I could only remain Tethered for 21.18 seconds before a supervising Medical Relay had to administer a nanoprobe-nullifying hypospray, but the experience was near indescribable– especially to one such as myself, who will never know the billion-voiced presence of the Collective as wholly as xBs do.

-My xB associates often spend long periods of time searching for words by which to describe the world around them– now that they are free from the Collective to do so.
-After both observing and experiencing Tethering, I could hardly imagine, dream, or fathom what kind of words they go “looking for” when that deeper level of connection from a ▇▇▇▇▇▇ ▇▇▇▇▇▇▇▇▇▇▇ is involved.
+My xB colleagues will often take long pauses searching for words by which to describe the world around them– now that they are free from the Collective to do so.
+After both observing and experiencing Tethering, I could hardly imagine, dream, or fathom what kind of words they go “looking for” when that deeper level of connection from a Tether is involved.

-To lend further weight and proof to this former statement, I will recount the events that happened to a Trill Starfleet Ensign (with permission from all involved parties and officers)- whose actions may help the future development of Trill xB culture for generations to come.
+To lend further weight and proof to these former statements, I will recount the events that happened to Trill Starfleet Ensign ██████ in late 2390 (name censored for requested officer privacy)– whose actions may help the future development of Trill xB culture for generations to come.

-Within the first three months of my stay on Ohniaka III and six months into the maiden voyage of Starfleet's USS Pharagodia, the exploration vessel's crew encountered wreckage between a Borg scout ship and a Federation science research vessel, Captain Roger Caldwell taking initiative to explore the debris.
-Among others, the starship’s xB Counselor Lieutenant was brought on this away team for obvious contextual familiarity, as well as an unjoined Trill Medical Ensign who had just finished their thesis on cybernetics for Starfleet Academy.
-Exploring the two small, mangled ships, the Ensign found a Trill Borg drone that was actually carrying an assimilated symbiont that held its own, rapidly-fading lifesign.
-I am told that “with a fire in their eyes and desperation in their voice,” they pleaded with the team and their Captain that take the drone back and at least save the dying symbiont inside, offering their own body as a sanctuary host.
-Relenting under the acute moral dilemma that had all the grace and timing of a 20th century claymore, Caldwell relented despite the unknown nature of what this procedure may do to the Ensign, and allowed the operation to occur back onboard the Pharagodia.
+Within the first three months of my stay on Ohniaka III and six months into the maiden voyage of Starfleet's USS Pharagodia, the exploration vessel's crew encountered wreckage between a Borg scout ship and a Federation science research vessel.
+Captain Roger Caldwell took the initiative to explore the debris– bringing along the starship’s xB Counselor for contextual familiarity, as well as an unjoined Trill Medical Ensign ██████ who had just graduated from the Academy with a thesis on cybernetics.
+Exploring the two mangled ships, the away team found a Trill DBD (Dormant Borg Drone) that carried an assimilated symbiont– the entity inside having its own, rapidly-fading lifesign.
+I am told that “with a fire in their eyes and desperation in their voice,” they pleaded with the team and their Captain that they take the DBD back and extract the dying symbiont inside– offering their own body as a sanctuary host.
+Relenting under the acute moral dilemma, Caldwell authorized the transfer– despite the unknowns of what the procedure may do to the Ensign and symbiont.

 From there, the situation only grew more complex.
-The xB Counselor Lieutenant, a Progenitor and someone the Ensign visited quite often as a therapist specializing in gender identity, recommended the now-joined Trill be brought to Ohniaka III (along with some reclaimed salvage from the two ships' wreckage).
-Even if it might not be the Caves of Mak’ala, the Ensign would receive treatment from xBs who knew how to properly stabilize them and their symbiont, as Trill doctors were most likely not as experienced in this department.
-For as the days ticked by and the Pharagodia charted course for the Ohniakan system, it was discovered that the now-xB symbiont had begun to adapt and “Tether” assimilation tubules deeper into the Ensign’s body from points of symbiont integration, and was slowly spreading their cybernetic influence into the non-xB Trill host.
+The xB Counselor Lieutenant — a Progenitor and someone the Ensign visited quite often already — recommended the now-joined Trill be brought to Ohniaka III along with the salvage taken from the two ships' wreckage.
+Though it would not be Trill's Caves of Mak’ala, the Ensign would receive treatment from xBs who would know how to properly stabilize them and a now-severed symbiont.
+For as the days ticked by and the Pharagodia charted course for the Ohniakan system, it was discovered that the now-xB symbiont inside had begun to adapt and “Tether” assimilation tubules deeper into the Ensign’s body at symbiont integration points– slowly spreading its cybernetic influence into the non-xB Trill host.

 Learned to be "Tor" with six previous hosts before their assimilation, the symbiont thankfully accepted the Ensign as a host– beginning the natural joining process post-operation.
-But Tor's past lives and memories came roughly for the Ensign as they underwent both a mental and physical transformation into that of a tangential xB– even if the Trill never directly touched by the Collective.
-While I will spare details from provided accounts, it would be shocking for anyone to experience the sudden eruption of a “spider web” cheek augment with the feeling of bones and ligaments churning within, as well as sift through and try to sort what is your mind, the thoughts of your symbiont's past lives, or the billions of voices that echo within the remnants of every xB.
+But Tor's past lives and memories had a difficult time integrating as the Ensign underwent a slow mental and physical transformation into that of an xB– even if the host never directly touched the Collective.
+While I will spare details from provided accounts, it would be shocking for anyone to experience the sudden eruption of a “spider web” cheek augment, feel bones and ligaments churning into cybernetic fixtures– much less sort through a symbiont's past lives versus the billions of voices that echo within the remnants of every xB.
 Thankfully, the xB Counselor was there to offer Tethering stabilization to the Ensign in turmoil, and is credited for both theirs and the symbiont's survivals.

-Halfway into the journey, the Trill Symbiont Commission contacted the Pharagodia and demanded the symbiont and their host be brought back to Trill first, lest they possibly “corrupt the symbiont further than what the Borg had already done” by outside medical treatment.
-While the Cooperation is an ally of the Federation, it is not a member as Trill is, and therefore the Commission carried more priority in determining the fates regarding one of its citizens– much less a symbiont.
-Rather than the hasty operation's authorization, Captain Caldwell had far more time to weigh these political ramifications with their moral ones after having watched the Ensign’s progress firsthand, and made the offering that the Pharagodia had technology to drop off to Ohniaka III anyway (I am also told the Ensign made a passionate case for themselves by storming onto the bridge, interrupting a call with a very prominent Trill politician and begging their autonomy their own self to be seen and understood).
-By the time this week’s journey was complete and the Pharagodia arrived to offload salvaged Borg tech and dormant drones, the Trill was in dire, patchwork straits and went straight into emergency Reclamation Procedures- only kept stable by the vigilant watch of Sickbay and the xB Counselor.
+Halfway into the Ohniakan-bound journey, the Trill Symbiont Commission contacted the Pharagodia and demanded the symbiont and their host be brought back to Trill first– lest xB doctors possibly “corrupt the symbiont further than what the Borg had already done” from outsider medical treatment.
+While the Cooperation is an ally of the Federation, the LBC is not a member as Trill is, and therefore the Commission held priority in determining the fates of one of its citizens– much less a symbiont.
+Rather than the hasty operation's authorization, Captain Caldwell had far more time to weigh these political ramifications after having witnessing the Ensign’s transformation firsthand– defying the Commission's request under the loophole "time-sensitive technological deliveries from the wreckage to Ohniaka III."
+I am also told the Ensign made a passionate case for themselves by storming onto the bridge and interrupting a call with a very prominent Trill politician– begging their's and their symbiont's autonomy to be seen and understood.
+By the time this week’s journey was complete and the Pharagodia arrived to offload its technological payload, the Ensign was in dire, patchwork straits– immediately entered into the Reclamation Project HQ's ICU.

-It was here that finally, the Trill was fully able to recite all their host's former names, and properly assume the surname of their symbiont.
+It was here, finally, that the Ensign was able to fully recite their host's former names, and properly assume the surname of their symbiont.

-I was fortunate enough to meet this Ensign before the Pharagodia departed again.
-While Starfleet was none too happy and Captain Caldwell apparently had to pick up the political pieces, the crew I met told me that it was worth it.
-The Ensign, with a melancholy grin and an xB stare, told me that while this could mean incredible things for the future of Trill xBs, all they knew for now was that "the Pharagodia had another xB onboard so Lieutenant Ariadne wasn't so lonely."
+I was fortunate enough to meet this Ensign on Ohniaka III before the Pharagodia departed to resume its mission.
+While Starfleet was "none too happy," as I heard from the disgruntled mutterings of Captain Caldwell, the crew I met told me that their spontaneous journey was worth it.
+The Ensign told me that, while they knew their treatment could mean incredible things for the future of a Trill xB community, all they knew for now was "at least the Pharagodia had another xB onboard so Lieutenant Ariadne wasn't so lonely."

 “Now there's two of us.
-I guess technically three, depending on how you’re counting.”
+I guess technically three– depending on how you count us.”